LevelsCraft7/cobblemon-realms-wiki/pokemons-exclusives/extra-eevee.md

 ## 📜 Description

-> Dungeoneon roams deep within caves where some trainers never dare venture.
+> Dungeon roams deep within caves where some trainers never dare venture.
 The lantern hanging from its tail can be used as bait to attract Pokémon wandering in the darkness.
-When lonely, Dungeoneon sometimes carves stone statues that it considers its only companions.
-It is said that when the light of its lantern goes out… Dungeoneon is already dead.
+When lonely, Dungeon sometimes carves stone statues that it considers its only companions.
+It is said that when the light of its lantern goes out… Dungeon is already dead.

 ---